 Unless you want a toothless dog, you’re going to need to commit to a regular dental routine for your dog.

-Even worse, bacteria can sneak into the bloodstream via their gums.
+Even worse, oral bacteria can sneak into the bloodstream via their gums.
 The blood can carry that bacteria to other areas of the body, which can lead to damage and infection in vital organs like the heart, liver and kidneys.

-How to Get Rid of Bad Dog Breath
+Bad Dog Breath Concerns

-What Causes Bad Dog Breath?
+Causes of Bad Dog Breath

 Dog breath isn’t normal.
 Most pet owners have become accustomed to their pet’s nasty mouth odour and chalk it up to just being a dog.
 This is true to some extent because dogs tend to put a lot of gross things in their mouth, but other bad breath contributors can be controlled, eliminated or changed to improve your pooch's breath.